khmarochos/monkeyman/doc/lib/MonkeyMan.pm.md

 #### `configuration`

 Optional.
-Contains a reference to the [MonkeyMan::Configuration](https://metacpan.org/pod/MonkeyMan::Configuration) object.
-So you can create a configuration object beforehand and then pass its reference to the framework.
-If it's not defined, the framework will try to fetch the configuration from the file.
-The name of the configuration file can be passed with the `-c|--configuration` startup parameter.
-If it isn't hasn't defined as this constructor parameter and hasn't been defined by the startup parameter, the framework attempts to find the configuration file at the location defined as the `MM_CONFIG_MAIN` constant.
+Contains a reference to the hash containing the framework's configuration tree.
+If it's not defined (in most cases), the framework will try to parse the configuration file.
+The name of the file can be passed with the `-c|--configuration` startup parameter.

-[MonkeyMan::Configuration](https://metacpan.org/pod/MonkeyMan::Configuration) provides the `get_tree()` accessor, which returns the reference to the hash containing all the configuration loaded.

 ```
 # MM_DIRECTORY_ROOT/etc/monkeyman.conf contains: